 Sprinkler hose: Sprinkler hoses are perforated flat hoses that produce a fine spray to water plants in beds and along borders.

 Expandable hose: Expandable hoses are increasingly popular.
 Generally they have two layers: an elastic rubber core that expands when it's filled with water, and a fabric outer layer.
-Some doubt their long-term durability - read the next section to learn more about our test of a Hozelock expandable hose.
+Some doubt their long-term durability - read the next section to learn how a Hozelock expandable hose fared in our tests.

 Try to drain the hose of water after each use so it isn't constantly under water pressure.
 You can do this easily by turning off the tap and disconnecting the attachment to the hose reel.
 If you do this, the water will be drained from your hose as you reel it in.